bitcraftlab/meandering-code/project_posts/2014-03-26-inspiration.md

 #### Functional Calligraphy

-I love the concentrated look od this guy, who seems to be able to draw periodic curves with the precision of a machine.
+I love the concentrated look of this guy, who seems to be able to draw periodic curves with the precision of a machine.

 ![](https://pbs.twimg.com/media/Bjm7ZmhCAAAp_fD.jpg)

 In comparison Maillardet's automaton is a really sloppy calligrapher.

-#### Lissajou Figures
+#### Lissajous Figures

-If you use periodic functions like sine and cosine to control both horizontal and vertical motion you get what is known as Lissajou figures.
-Those also used in [Lissajou-Do](http://nunchaku.wikia.com/wiki/Lissajous-do) a martial arts technique, where you defeat your opponent with mathematical beauty!
+If you use periodic functions like sine and cosine to control both horizontal and vertical motion you get what is known as Lissajous figures.
+Those also used in [Lissajous-Do](http://nunchaku.wikia.com/wiki/Lissajous-do) a martial arts technique, where you defeat your opponent with mathematical beauty!

 #### Guioche